andygcui/recycle-princeton/README.md

 - Background music that loops during gameplay
 - Special music for decontamination minigame
 - Sound effects for correct/incorrect answers and mistakes

-## Learning Objectives

-Players will learn:
-- How to identify plastic recycling codes (#1-7)
-- Which plastics are widely recyclable vs. need special dropoff
-- Which plastics cannot be recycled curbside
-- How contamination affects recycling streams
-- Location-specific recycling rules

-## Technologies Used

-- **HTML5 Canvas** - Game rendering
-- **JavaScript** - Game logic and mechanics
-- **CSS** - Styling and layout
-- **Web Audio API** - Sound effects and music
-- **LocalStorage** - Save game preferences and progress
-- **Electron** (optional) - Desktop app wrapper

-## Notes

-- The game is designed for educational purposes
-- Recycling rules are simplified for gameplay - always check your local recycling guidelines
-- The game uses Princeton, NJ as the default location but accepts any location input
-- All game progress and settings are stored locally in your browser

 ## License